 - A skills induction – The course will introduce participants to a range of specific skills which can be used with children including art and play therapy, sand tray, puppets, story-telling and metaphors, establishing boundaries and a therapeutic relationship and making endings.

-It will also consider solutions-focused working methods, directive vs non-directive work and the skills underpinning the development of a therapeutic alliance with children.
+It will also consider solutions-focused working methods, directive versus non-directive work and the skills underpinning the development of a therapeutic alliance with children.

 The course aims to provide qualified counsellors with the skills needed to work with children with social or emotional difficulties.
 It is specifically designed to support school based, one to one counselling, but will support work with primary aged children in any setting.